 The only thing that bummed me out about the ingredients in this was that there’s no Hershey’s chocolate.
 In the old days, this cereal did have Hershey’s in it.
 Now we need to look elsewhere for that cereal, like Hershey’s Fillows if you can find it anywhere.
 I believe there’s also a Hershey’s Kiss cereal somewhere, too.

 This has it all.
 Whole grain corn.
 Rice flour.
 Even some Alkali got processed in there!
 Then there’s all the vitamin and mineral ingredients, too.
-Baking soda’s good for your teeth and your stomach in these Coco Puffs!
+Baking soda’s good for your teeth and your stomach in these Cocoa Puffs!

 Enough about those ingredients, let’s pour a bowl and see what happens.